juliusbrehme/GSoC_Submission/index.markdown

 JavaSMT has exactly these attributes, a common API for SMT solvers.
 The framework provides access to a variety of solvers created using Java and other programming languages.
 Although most solvers share a common set of supported theories and features, their availability of extra theories and performance may differ.

 ### Project Description
-The goal of the project was to integrate anotehr SMT solver, [dReal](http://dreal.github.io/), into the JavaSMT framework.
-The SMT solver dReal is a solver that solves nonlinear formulas over the reals.
-The solver can handle various nonlinear real functions such as polyynomials, trigonometric functions, exponentioal functions, etc.
+The goal of the project was to integrate another SMT solver, [dReal](http://dreal.github.io/), into the JavaSMT framework.
+The SMT solver dReal is a solver that solves nonlinear formulas over Reals.
+The solver can handle various nonlinear real functions such as polynomials, trigonometric functions, exponential functions, etc. The solver is implemented in C++.

 ## Project Goals
 The project has been completed within the duration of GSoC and is ready to be integrated into the `master` branch of [JavaSMT](https://github.com/sosy-lab/java-smt).
 - Milestone 1: The SMT solver [dReal](http://dreal.github.io/) is written in C++ and the first part was to create an interface, so that the solver can be accesed via Java code.
-Therefore, an Java Native Interface (JNI) was used, which allows to use different programming languages in C++.
-The JNI-Wrapper was mostly created with the programm [SWIG](https://www.swig.org/).
+Therefore, Java Native Interface (JNI) was used, which allows to use different programming languages in Java.
+The JNI-Wrapper was created with the help of a programm [SWIG (Simplified Wrapper and Interface Generator)](https://www.swig.org/) and then manually modified.
-- Milestone 2: Testing the native methods and resolving issues
+- Milestone 2: Testing the native methods of dReal in Java and resolving issues.
 - Milestone 3: Integrating dReal into the JavaSMT framework.
-The SolverContext interface was expanded and the interfaces for the different function in JavaSMT needed to be conntected with the functions of the new SMT solver.
+Different interfaces and abstract classes needed to be implemented and extended to connect the new solver dReal to JavaSMT.
+Additionally, an automatic and modular loader was added to load the needed native C++ libraries.
-- Milestone 4: Unit testing the integration of dReal and adjust the test environment for not supported functions
+- Milestone 4: Unit testing the integration of dReal and adjust the test environment for not supported functions.

 ## Code Contribution
 I worked on the branch `313-adding-dreal-to-javasmt`.
 A pull reqeust was made to integrate the dReal solver to JavaSMT.
 - [Project Repository](https://github.com/sosy-lab/java-smt)
 - [Pull request](https://github.com/sosy-lab/java-smt/pull/328)

+## Evaluation
+Besides a manual code review and the oversight provided by my mentor, JavaSMT makes use of a large test-suite.
+These unit tests check the behavior of solvers not only for their basic functionallity, but also provide hard SMT tasks, partially automatically generated in each execution, and regression tests based on past problems.
+This test-suite covers all features provided by JavaSMT.
+We planned to test dReal against the other solvers in JavaSMT using the software verification tool CPAchecker, but since dReal does not support Uninterpreted Functions (UFs), we could not conduct this evaluation, as UFs are a necassary part of every SMT based verification technique used by CPAchecker.
+To get an overview over the performance of dReal compared to the other solvers, I created an example in JavaSMT, that, when run, pits all solvers supporting rationals against each other in a race to solve the same hard SMT problems.
+This can be found in the examples folder in my JavaSMT branch or the PR.
+I found that dReal solves the same problems about 25% slower than the average performance over all solvers.

 ## Future Improvements
-dReal does not support the usage of uninterpreted functions.
-If in the future dReal does support uninterpreted functions, the functionality of uninterpreted functions should also be integrated to JavaSMT, as it is quite a useful and important feature.
+dReal does not support the usage of Uninterpreted Functions.
+If in the future dReal does support UFs, the functionality of UFs should also be integrated to JavaSMT, as they are a useful and important feature in SMT.
 In dReal it is possible to use trigonometric functions, exponentioal functions etc., but JavaSMT does not support those functions.
 If in the feature JavaSMT does support the usage of those functions, this can be integrated as well for dReal.
+I proposed, that this can be implemented in JavaSMT as well, in my PR.

 ## Final Words
 As my Google Summer of Code journey comes to a close, I wanted to take a moment to express my gratitude for this incredible experience.
 These past few months have been amazing experience and I am grateful for the opportunity to have been a part of the Software and Computaional Systems Lab.